Partitioning tables in SQL Data Warehouse

-If you are migrating a partitioned table from a SQL Server instance the below SQL can help you to interrogate the number of rows that are in each partition.
-Keep in mind that if the same partitioning granularity is used on SQL Data Warehouse, the number of rows per partition will decrease by a factor of 60.
+If you are migrating a partitioned table from a SQL Server instance, the following SQL can help you to figure out the number of rows that in each partition.
+Keep in mind that if the same partitioning granularity is used on SQL Data Warehouse, the number of rows per partition decreases by a factor of 60.

 -- Partition information for a SQL Server Database SELECT s.[name]
 AS [schema_name] , t.[name]
 AS [table_name] , i.[name]
 AS [index_name] , p.[partition_number] AS [partition_number] , SUM(a.[used_pages]*8.0) AS [partition_size_kb] , SUM(a.[used_pages]*8.0)/1024 AS [partition_size_mb] , SUM(a.[used_pages]*8.0)/1048576 AS [partition_size_gb] , p.[rows]
 AS [partition_row_count] , rv.[value]
 AS [partition_boundary_value] , p.[data_compression_desc] AS [partition_compression_desc] FROM sys.schemas s JOIN sys.tables t ON t.[schema_id] = s.[schema_id] JOIN sys.partitions p ON p.[object_id] = t.[object_id] JOIN sys.allocation_units a ON a.[container_id] = p.[partition_id] JOIN sys.indexes i ON i.[object_id] = p.[object_id] AND i.[index_id] = p.[index_id] JOIN sys.data_spaces ds ON ds.[data_space_id] = i.[data_space_id] LEFT JOIN sys.partition_schemes ps ON ps.[data_space_id] = ds.[data_space_id] LEFT JOIN sys.partition_functions pf ON pf.[function_id] = ps.[function_id] LEFT JOIN sys.partition_range_values rv ON rv.[function_id] = pf.[function_id] AND rv.[boundary_id] = p.[partition_number] WHERE p.[index_id] <=1 GROUP BY s.[name] , t.[name] , i.[name] , p.[partition_number] , p.[rows] , rv.[value] , p.[data_compression_desc] ;

 Information on the allocation of memory per distribution is available by querying the resource governor dynamic management views.
-In reality your memory grant will be less than the figures below.
+In reality, your memory grant is less than the following figures.
 However, this provides a level of guidance that you can use when sizing your partitions for data management operations.
 Try to avoid sizing your partitions beyond the memory grant provided by the extra large resource class.
 If your partitions grow beyond this figure you run the risk of memory pressure which in turn leads to less optimal compression.

 SELECT rp.[name]
 AS [pool_name] , rp.[max_memory_kb] AS [max_memory_kb] , rp.[max_memory_kb]/1024 AS [max_memory_mb] , rp.[max_memory_kb]/1048576 AS [mex_memory_gb] , rp.[max_memory_percent] AS [max_memory_percent] , wg.[name]
 AS [group_name] , wg.[importance]
 AS [group_importance] , wg.[request_max_memory_grant_percent] AS [request_max_memory_grant_percent] FROM sys.dm_pdw_nodes_resource_governor_workload_groups wg JOIN sys.dm_pdw_nodes_resource_governor_resource_pools rp ON wg.[pool_id] = rp.[pool_id] WHERE wg.[name] like 'SloDWGroup%' AND rp.[name] = 'SloDWPool' ;